 Results from this study were compared to the findings from a Mount Sinai study* previously conducted with orally administered CBD furnished by market leader GW Pharmaceuticals LLC (maker of FDA-approved Epidiolex), suggesting that Lexaria’s DehydraTECH™ delivered over 900% more CBD to the blood in the first 30 min than the GW formulation on a concentration-adjusted basis.

-Although chose to work with CBD in this study as a proxy for THC and believes it was an accurate representation of similar expected performance from THC.
-Ongoing further data analysis expected.
+Lexaria chose to work with CBD in this study both to study its characteristics and also as a proxy for other cannabinoids and believes it was an accurate representation of similar expected performance from other cannabinoids.

 Lexaria Bioscience Corp. will continue to evaluate global opportunities for research and development that leads to a better understanding of its technology at work.